Skip to content

 1. Install or update the avdcli tool as instructed in the popup.

-2. Download the avd-image-community repository from Github.
+2. Download, or ideally fork and clone, the avd-image-community repository from Github.

 3. Run avdcli bundle layers -l ./layers/com.schoolyear.win10-office365.

-4. Copy the avdcli bundle autobuild... command from the Image Building popup and execute it.
+5. Copy the avdcli bundle autobuild... command from the Image Building popup and execute it.
 This requires you to have the Azure CLI installed and be logged into it.

-5. The autobuild command will prompt you to create an Image Definition in Azure.
+6. The autobuild command will prompt you to create an Image Definition in Azure.
 Click the link to create one.
 For more information on how to create an Image Definition, follow these steps.
 After creating the Image Definition, restart the command.

-6. Wait for the command to finish and use the link in the last step of the popup to follow the progress of the build.
+7. Wait for the command to finish and use the link in the last step of the popup to follow the progress of the build.

 Now it is time for your first technical test to make sure all you did up until now works as expected.
 This test cannot be done on a ChromeOS device yet because that hasn’t been set up yet.
-For this test you must use a Windows or macOS device instead.
+For this test, you must use a Windows or macOS device instead.

 To schedule the exam to test with, follow these steps: